adap/flower/doc/source/tutorial-quickstart-xgboost.rst

 Given the robustness and efficiency of XGBoost, combining it with federated learning offers a promising solution for these specific challenges.

 In this tutorial we will learn how to train a federated XGBoost model on HIGGS dataset using Flower and :code:`xgboost` package.
-Our example consists of two *clients* and one *server*, where the local trees are aggregated based on bagging criterion on the server.
+We use a simple example (`full code xgboost-quickstart <https://github.com/adap/flower/tree/main/examples/xgboost-quickstart>`_) with two *clients* and one *server* to demonstrate how federated XGBoost works, and then we dive into a more complex example (`full code xgboost-comprehensive <https://github.com/adap/flower/tree/main/examples/xgboost-comprehensive>`_) to run various experiments.

 Environment Setup
 -------------